fluid-lab/gamepad-navigator/docs/components/inputMapper.md

 ### `{inputMapper}.zoomIn`

 Sends a message to the background script to zoom in on the current web page using buttons and triggers.
-Vibrates the gamepad if we are already zoomed in as far as possible.
+Vibrates the gamepad if the page is already zoomed in as far as possible.

 ### `{inputMapper}.zoomOut`

 Sends a message to the background script to zoom out on the current web page using buttons and triggers.
-Vibrates the gamepad if we are already zoomed out as far as possible.
+Vibrates the gamepad if the page is already zoomed out as far as possible.

 ### `{inputMapper}.thumbstickZoom`